Skip to Content

 Sockeye salmon pairs well with vegetable side dishes, grains, and pasta.
 Here are some of our favorite sides for salmon.

-If you try this easy recipe, let us know!
+If you try this easy baked salmon recipe, let us know!
 Connect with us on Instagram and share your photos, or leave us a rating.

 Yield: 4 servings